Explore all blogs

 • Reduced maintenance costs for the archive and the secretariat.

-Lumin PDF also solves the problem of coastal carriers, who rarely call at the base, accumulating plenty of documents according to which the payment deadline has not yet begun.
+Lumin PDF Editor also solves the problem of coastal carriers, who rarely call at the base, accumulating plenty of documents according to which the payment deadline has not yet begun.
 The use of PDF documents and forms will also increase the "consciousness" of your partners, who will now not have to report that they did not receive papers on time.
 In other words, within international business strategy management, the new realities of the pdf will play a pivotal role.

 You can look at the crisis that has risen from COVID-19 through different lenses.
 Despite all the negative aspects associated with the pandemic, it may open up new opportunities for revising the organization of business processes in the company, like using less paper and more PDF.
 In the future, this will play into your hands — during the recovery period, the implemented changes will deliver quick returns to your company, bringing it to a new level of functioning.